 The mother of all Super Bowl commercials

 I plan to watch Super Bowl XLIX because I’m a sports fan.
-This year’s matchup is between two powerhouses, one old and one new: the Patriots are perennial favorites aiming to end a decade-long drought and the Seahawks are defending champs hoping to carry over a fourth-quarter comeback.
+This year’s matchup is between two powerhouses, one old and one new.
+The Patriots are perennial favorites aiming to end a decade-long drought.
+The Seahawks are defending champs hoping to carry over a fourth-quarter comeback.
 Even without the Deflategate scandal, this game has compelling stories.
 I wouldn’t be surprised if 115 million or so viewers watch the broadcast at some point.

-Of course, a lot of these viewers will be tuning in just to watch the commercials.
-The tradition of companies making exclusive, expensive, and extravagant Super Bowl ads all started with the “1984” ad, created by Chiat/Day and directed by Ridley Scott.
-If you’re reading this post, then you’ve probably already seen it.
-Instead of embedding a low-quality video of the original, I’ve found an interview with advertising guru Lee Clow.
+Of course, a lot of these viewers are only interested in the commercials.
+The tradition of companies making exclusive Super Bowl ads all started with “1984.”
+This ad was the brainchild of Chiat/Day and directed by Ridley Scott.
+If you’re reading this post, then you’ve already seen it.
+Instead of a low-quality video of the original, here’s an interview with advertising guru Lee Clow:

 - The heroine, Anya Major, also starred in the music video for Elton John’s “Nikita.”

 - Lee Clow envisioned a baseball bat being used to destroy the screen.
-Ridley Scott believed that a sledgehammer would be more universally appealing.
+Ridley Scott believed that a sledgehammer would have universal appeal.

 - During production, Steve Jobs and Steve Wozniak offered to pay for everything themselves.